Marlins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jordan Westburg and the Baltimore Orioles will take on the Miami Marlins and Jorge Soler on Friday at 7:05 PM ET, at Oriole Park at Camden Yards.
+Anthony Santander and the Baltimore Orioles will play Jorge Soler and the Miami Marlins at Oriole Park at Camden Yards in the second of a three-game series, on Saturday at 7:05 PM ET.

-The Marlins have been listed as +105 moneyline underdogs in this matchup against the favored Orioles (-125).
-The total for the matchup is set at 8.5 runs.
+Oddsmakers list the Orioles as -120 moneyline favorites, while giving the underdog Marlins +100 moneyline odds.
+A 9-run total is set for this contest.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.